 A System Of Tonal Convergence for Improvisors, Composers and Arranger by Ted Dunbars.

-The theory of a dozen ways to get to 'C' major.
+The theory of a dozen plus ways to get to 'C' major, with the harmonies to create the motion and provide the basis of a melody's parent scale.

 Counterpoint by Kent Wheeler Kennan.